 Citizens of Earth functions as a platform for dialogue surrounding immigration by staging a passport documentation center for guests to receive their official passport for our planet, complete with a photo and official stamp.

-The artist assistants, or 'Diplomats,' who run the installation engage visitors with their own stores of immigration while posing questions about what it means to be an immigrant in our city, country, and global community at large.
-The majority (90%) of these Diplomats are public high school students, many of whom are first-generation Americans or immigrants themselves.
+The students, or 'Diplomats,' who run the installation engage visitors with their own stores of immigration while posing questions about what it means to be an immigrant in our city, country, and global community at large.
+Through this piece, both performers and participants are able to generate a mutual understanding of their collective global heritage.

 Many participants in Citizens of Earth have said how their realizations in encountering this piece have been in stark contrast to most other conversations they've normally had in regards to immigration and national identity.
 A large part of that is the acknowledgement of words and phrases that make this topic fraught.